julianmichael/molt/README.md

     ordering) on the original CFG parse trees.
 * Lexical Functional Grammar.
 The package ```molt.syntax.lfg``` contains utilities for creating and parsing LFGs.
-It currently uses the traditional CYK CFG parser behind the scenes, but it will eventually be parameterized over a choice of CFG parser.
+It currently uses the traditional CKY CFG parser behind the scenes, but it will eventually be parameterized over a choice of CFG parser.
 Completeness and coherence are implemented, as well as inside-out function application, but the following features remain to be done: